systematic-magic/aop/text.rst

 	|
 	| `For example:`
 	|
-	| **Figure 4: Calibration results.** Heat map of the difference of s-OS MIRI and l-OS MIRI for all the proteins and parameters after calibration.
+	| **Figure 4: Figure title goes here.** This is a figure description in plain text.
+There can be more than one sentence in a description.

 	+ If there are pannels, then there should be description text for each of the pannels.
 Check that description is formatted in plan text and preceeded by pannel letter.
-There are 2 allowed standards for pannel letter:
+There are 2 allowed formats for pannel letter:
 	|
 	|	**A.** or **a.**
 	|	(**A**) or (**a**)

-		~ Check that letter case is the same as depicted on figure image,
+		~ Check that letter case is the same as depicted on figure image.

 		~ Check that pannel letter is formatted in bold and colored in black.

-	| `Allowed options:`
+	| `Examples:`
 	|
 	| **Figure 2: RPPA data and model pathways.** **A.** RPPA data proteins. **B.** Protein pathways.
 	|